 GHS is not a regulation, but rather a guide for chemical safety.
 The United States Occupational Safety and Health Administration (OSHA) chose to update their Hazard Communication Standard (HCS) to adopt the GHS guidelines.
-It is important to understand GHS—whether you work in a manufacturing facility, an industrial environment or a hospital lab—because it is part of the right-to-know laws for employees exposed to hazardous and toxic chemicals.
-In fact, one of the first steps to implement the GHS program is to have ALL EMPLOYEES trained by December 1, 2013 on the new GHS labeling standards.
+It is important to understand GHS—whether you work in a manufacturing facility, an industrial environment or a hospital lab—because it is part of the right-to-know laws for employees exposed to hazardous and toxic chemicals

-Going forward, the US EPA and OSHA has designated the use of only nine RED AND BLACK diamond-shaped pictograms (symbols) that will cover an easier-to-understand range of hazard classes.
-To make the transition easier, we may still see the old red, blue, yellow and white diamond chemical hazard layout but the new symbols will also be required.
+The US EPA and OSHA has designated the use of nine RED AND BLACK diamond-shaped pictograms (symbols) that will cover an easier-to-understand range of hazard classes.
+To make the transition easier, we may still see the old red, blue, yellow and white diamond chemical hazard layout but the new symbols will be required.

 Click here to learn what the nine symbols mean.